lumi-a/masters-thesis/thesis.typ

   ],
 ) <algorithm-local-search-bin-packing>

-Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the variance of the noise on $Mutation$, or stochastically allowing replacing $I$ with $I'$, even if $I'$ has a worse score, to prevent getting stuck in local optima.
+Variants of @algorithm-local-search-bin-packing include decreasing the mutation-rate over time, e.g. by decreasing the noise's variance in $Mutation$, or stochastically allowing to replace $I$ with $I'$, even if $I'$ has a worse score, to prevent getting stuck in local optima.
 See @local-search-plot for trajectories drawn from @algorithm-local-search-bin-packing.

 #figure(
   {
     let trajectories = range(10).map(i => read("assets/data/randomised-best-fit-local-search/" + str(i) + ".log", encoding: "utf8").split("\n").map(line => line.split("\t")).filter(split => split.len() >= 2).map(split => (split.at(0), split.at(1)))).map(history => history + ((10000, history.last().at(1)),))
-    context (
+    trajectories.push(trajectories.remove(0)) // For cycling colors, the default ones put an illegible one at the top. context (
       lq.diagram(
         yaxis: (lim: (1.0, 1.5)),